ngroegli/hacky-easter-2024/Level 6 - Hexagon/Zone Lockdown/README.md

 # Solution
-First, I had to make myself an overview of what system I have.
+First, I had to get myself an overview of what system I have.

 Some commands are not found:
 - sudo